scambier/obsidian-misc/Mastodon.md

 ### 3) Create the DataviewJS query

 Replace `YOUR_TOKEN_HERE` with your actual token in the first line.
+!!
+Don't forget to prefix it with `Bearer` followed by one (1) space.
+Be careful to not let any space after.

 Also replace `https://hachyderm.io` with your instance domain, in the second line.

 ~~~